-Lynn Graves has been a Director representing Madison County since 2005 and currently serves as Chairman of the Board.
-Mr. Graves graduated from Virginia Tech in 1995 and was a member of the National Agricultural Fraternity, Alpha Gamma Rho.
-He has been a member of the Virginia Apple Growers Association Board and is currently the chairman of the Virginia State Apple Board.
-He also is serving on the Virginia Agribusiness Council Board and was the chairman in 2016.
-Mr. Graves and his family own and operate Graves Mountain Lodge and Farm, which is located on the Rose River.
-The Lodge consists of 55 motel rooms and 15 cabins, and the farm consists of crop fields, pasture for 100 head of cattle and 70 acres of apple orchards.
-Also a cannery is operated by the Graves family which produces jams and jellies, and apple cider, along with the favorite apple butter.
-The Graves Mountain hosts numerous festivals during the year, Music Festival, Apple Festival, Heritage Day (fishing for kids) and more.
+Lynn Graves has been a Director representing Madison County since 2005 & currently serves as Chairman of the Board.
+Mr. Graves graduated from Virginia Tech in 1995 & was a member of the National Agricultural Fraternity, Alpha Gamma Rho.
+He has been a member of the Virginia Apple Growers Association Board & is currently the chairman of the Virginia State Apple Board.
+He also is serving on the Virginia Agribusiness Council Board & was the chairman in 2016.
+Mr. Graves & his family own

+& operate Graves Mountain Lodge & Farm, which is located on the Rose River.
+The Lodge consists of 55 motel rooms & 15 cabins & the farm consists of crop fields, pasture for 100 head of cattle & 70 acres of apple orchards.
+A cannery is also operated by the Graves family which produces jams, jellies & apple cider, along with the favorite apple butter.
+The Graves Mountain hosts numerous festivals during the year, including Music Festival, Apple Festival, Heritage Day (fishing for kids) & more.
 The Farm does school tours for 7,000 school children annually to promote agriculture.
-For the past 16 years the Farm has also run aquatic programs that teach children about watersheds, rivers and ponds.
-Mr. Graves and his wife, Tricia have 2 children, Amelia and Cole.
+For the past 16 years the Farm has also run aquatic programs that teach children about watersheds, rivers & ponds.
+Mr. Graves & his wife, Tricia have 2 children, Amelia & Cole.
 The Graves family have been living in the Syria area for over 5 generations.